 - Chemotherapy – Therapeutic drugs can be administered by mouth or injected into a vein or muscle to slow tumor growth or prevent cancer recurrence.
 At Moffitt, we also offer novel combination chemotherapy and biologic agent therapy.

-Radiation therapy uses high-energy X-rays or other types of radiation to kill cancer cells.
-The Moffitt pancreatic team also offers the latest stereotactic body radiotherapy.
+- Radiation therapy – Targeted, high-energy X-rays or other types of radiation are used to destroy cancer cells.
+The Moffitt pancreatic cancer team also offers the latest stereotactic body radiotherapy.